RobTillaart/ADS1X15/README.md

-As the ADS1015 and the ADS1115 are both 4 channels these are the most interesting from functionality point of view as these can also do differential measurements.
+As the ADS1015 and the ADS1115 are both 4 channels these are the most interesting from functionality point of view as these can do differential measurements.

 #### Interrupts

 Besides polling the ADS1x14 and ADS1x15 support interrupts to maximize throughput with minimal latency.
-For this these device has a ALERT/RDY pin.
+For this these device has an ALERT/RDY pin.
-This pin can be used for interrupts or polling, see examples below.
+This pin can be used both for interrupts or polling, see table of examples below.

 |   example                         |  Interrupts  |  notes  |
 |:---------------------------------:|:------------:|:-------:|